W. H. R. Rivers: Early life

-If Rivers ever did access the veiled memory, he did not appear to make a note of it.
-The nature of the experience is open to conjecture.
 Author Pat Barker, in the second novel of her Regeneration Trilogy related to Rivers and his work, The Eye in the Door, suggested through her character Billy Prior, that Rivers's experience was traumatic enough to cause him to "put his mind's eye out".

 Rivers was a highly able child.
 Educated first at a Brighton preparatory school and, from the age of thirteen, as a dayboy at the prestigious Tonbridge School, his academic abilities were noted from an early age.
 At the age of 14, he was placed a year above others of his age at school and even within this older group he was seen to excel, winning prizes for Classics and all around attainment.
 Rivers's younger brother Charles was also a high achiever at the school; he too was awarded with the Good Work prize.
 He studied and became a civil engineer.
 After a bad bout of malaria contracted whilst in the Torres Straits with his brother, he was encouraged by the elder Rivers to take up outdoor work.

 The teenage Rivers, whilst scholarly, was also involved in other aspects of school life.
 As the programme for the Tonbridge School sports day notes, on 12 March 1880 – Rivers's sixteenth birthday – he ran in the mile race.
 The year before this he had been elected as a member of the school debating society, no mean feat for a boy who at this time had a speech impediment which was almost paralytic.

 Rivers was set to follow family tradition and take his University of Cambridge entrance exam, possibly with the aim of studying classics.
 But at the age of sixteen, he contracted typhoid fever and was forced to miss his final year of school.
 Without the scholarship, his family could not afford to send him to Cambridge.
 With his typical resilience, Rivers did not dwell on the disappointment.

 His illness had been severe, entailing long convalescence and leaving him with effects which at times severely disabled him.
 As L. E. Shore notes: "he was not a strong man, and was often obliged to take a few days rest in bed and subsist on a milk diet".
 The severity of the sickness and the shattering of dreams might have broken lesser men but for Rivers in many ways the illness was the making of him.
 Whilst recovering from the fever, Rivers had formed a friendship with one of his father's speech therapy students, a young Army surgeon.
 His plan was formed: he would study medicine and apply for training in the Army Medical Department, later to become the Royal Army Medical Corps.